NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 Furthermore you can reference another template, which you can also render in your newly created one with the "render_template" function.

-The default templates provided are "Puppet Run Once" to trigger a puppet run, "Package Action" for handling package management and "Service Action" for managing service which both include operating system specific handling and "Run Command" to run a simple commandline.
+The default templates provided depend on the installed plugins and have evolved over time.

 ~~~ENDSECTION~~~